 Jira – the market leader

 We have previously mentioned that Jira has by far the largest market share in the tools space, supporting Agile teams.
-What is also not always well understood is just how many third party apps there are and the sheer speed and volume of innovation these apps generate.
-Whether its testing, planning, DevOps, Service desk or time management – there are often multiple and solid options to select from.
-That’s why Blended Perspectives has developed an analysis framework called the 3rd Party App Excellence Matrix or APEX, for short.
-A recent example of this is below – with a link to a more detailed explanation in the relevant white paper (links somehow).
-We did this assessment in the Testing segment of apps just to give you an idea of the methodology, which mainly uses two drivers; “mesh” with the Atlassian platform (does it leverage core features) vs. feature rich offerings.
+What is also not always well understood, is just how many third party apps there are and the sheer speed and volume of innovation these apps generate.
+Whether it’s testing, planning, DevOps, Service desk or time management – there are often multiple and solid options to select from.
+That’s why Blended Perspectives has developed an analysis framework called the 3rd Party App Excellence Matrix or APEX™, for short.
+A recent example of this is below – with a link to a more detailed explanation in the relevant white paper.
+We did this assessment in the Testing segment of apps just to give you an idea of the methodology, which mainly uses two drivers; “mesh” with the Atlassian platform (does it leverage core features?) vs. feature rich offerings.
 The circles below reflect the number of active downloads, as a surrogate of proportional market share.

 Clarifying Partners and what they do

 It may interest the reader to know that the Atlassian Platinum “solutions” market is made up of Partners that;

 a) build and sell apps and consult,

 b) mainly build apps and

 c) those that only consult.

 It is our contention that if a partner builds and sells an app in a particular segment, that there is little to no chance you, the customer, will receive independent advice in that segment.
 For a partner to say their consultancy is independent of their app, is not enough.
 With so much invested in say, a fully featured app, we simply don’t believe that consultants will recommend competitive products.
 Remember that many of these apps are fully featured complex products requiring significant investment and support.